-Join Ben Long for an in-depth discussion in this video Discussing luggage, part of Shooting on the Road, from Gear to Workflow.
+Join Ben Long for an in-depth discussion in this video Discussing luggage, part of Travel Photography: Gear & Workflow.

 Sometimes you want to be prepared for any shooting eventuality, or maybe you know that …you are going to be traveling through a lot of different shooting situations that will …require a varied assortment of gear. …In those cases, you'll probably want to consider stepping up a bag that sit more in the luggage …category than in the simpler back categories that we've been looking at so far. …You could start by considering a larger backpack, like this massive Tenba pack, which lets me …fit a tremendous amount of camera stuff as well as a large laptop. …This is a really well-made pack with a lot of great features, and you can certainly fit …a large varied array of gear.…

 If you are an outdoors person, if you're going backpack and you are back packing and you've …already got a pack that you are going to use, this is kind of a midsized pack that I use …more for just trekking sort of things where I know I don't need to have tent. …But I still might want to get some camera into it. …This is a variation on something we saw in the last movie. …